emmanuelkalunga/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repo was created during the data scitist course project
+This repo was created during the data scientist course project